Contact us for a dry garden design

-A dry garden design can take into account the force of climate change, acclimating plants and trees that will be beneficial tomorrow…
+A dry garden design can take into account climate change, and to acclimate plants and trees that will be beneficial tomorrow…

-We can also take pleasure in decking out more northerly gardens in the lush vegetation, rich colours and fragrance of the Mediterranean!
+We can also take pleasure in rearranging northerly gardens with the the lush vegetation, rich colours and fragrance of the Mediterranean!

-For more than a century of acclimatization and studies, INRA has already identified non-invasive, non-allergenic plants that are adapted to urban conditions!
+For more than a century of acclimatisation and studies, INRA has already identified non-invasive, non-allergenic plants that are adapted to urban conditions!

 The rich biodiversity of the Mediterranean offers a broad palette of textures and plant varieties full of vitality.

-The Mediterranean climate is characterised by very dry periods, with a total absence of precipitation for several months of the year, alternating with periods of intense rainfall and severe thunderstorms in summer.
+The Mediterranean climate is characterised by very dry periods, with a total absence of rain for several months of the year.
+These alternate with periods of intense rainfall and severe thunderstorms in summer.

 The Mediterranean foliage is always green in winter!